Emergency contraceptives

 Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Morning after pill and emergency contraception article more useful, or one of our other health articles.
+You may find the Emergency contraception (also known as the morning after pill) article more useful, or one of our other health articles.

 In this article: